mucommander/mucommander/readme.txt

   Alt+K by default) which calculates the checksum of selected files and writes them to a file in a standard format.
 The following checksum algorithms are
   provided: Alder32, CRC32, MD2, MD4, MD5, SHA-1, SHA-256, SHA-384 and SHA-512.
+- New 'Verify data integrity' transfer option that ensures that the files are strictly identical on the source and destination after being transferred.
 - Files can be marked/unmarked using a Regexp.
 - New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
 The owner and group information is available on FTP and SFTP folders